This infrastructure was developed at Nexxen, where I’m currently employed.

 Generators: Using

-constructs a dynamic list of Argo CD applications to be managed.
-These generators use patterns and parameters defined in configuration files (likeappset_config*.json
+generators, theApplicationSetconstructs a dynamic list of Argo CD applications to be managed.
+These generators use patterns and parameters defined in configuration files (likeappset_config*.jsonthat you’ll see below) to determine which applications should exist (or be deleted).Scalability: This approach enables the

-to scale efficiently, as it can automatically adjust the number of managed applications based on the repository’s current state.
+ApplicationSetto scale efficiently, as it can automatically adjust the number of managed applications based on the repository’s current state.
 New applications are created, and outdated ones are removed without manual intervention.Considerations:

 Any directory that won’t have the

-.It’s also important to make sure that no other
+appset_config*.jsonfile or that won’t match its appropriateApplicationSet, will be ignored by theApplicationSet.It’s also important to make sure that no other

-is targeting the same directory, as it may lead to conflicts and unexpected behavior.
+ApplicationSetis targeting the same directory, as it may lead to conflicts and unexpected behavior.

 Our ApplicationSets Strategies

-GitLab Subgroup-based ApplicationSet
+GitLab Subgroup-based ApplicationSets

-s are primarily organized per GitLab subgroup, automatically generating Argo CD Application
+ApplicationSets are primarily organized per GitLab subgroup, automatically generating Argo CD Applications for each service or application within the subgroup.

 “Orphans”

-s (for applications/repos that do not belong to any subgroup) As we have many applications that do not belong to any subgroup, we handle them as “orphans” (both in terms ofApplicationSet
+ApplicationSets (for applications/repos that do not belong to any subgroup) As we have many applications that do not belong to any subgroup, we handle them as “orphans” (both in terms ofApplicationSets and in thegitops-deploymentsrepo).Rationale: We encountered issues when creating an

-that watches the root hierarchy of the group, as it did not behave as expected.
+ApplicationSetthat watches the root hierarchy of the group, as it did not behave as expected.
 Instead, we decided to separate the “orphans” into a different directory and handle the path logic in the CI using simple bash code.
 For more details on how we resolved this issue, refer to the Q&A section.

 Prod and Non-Prod Environments